Jaklees/Jaklees/README.md

 - 👋 Hi, I’m @Jaklees

 My name is Jack Klees.
-I am a recent undergraduate at Santa Clara University with a bachelor's in Computer Science and an emphasis in Cybersecurity.
+I graduated from Santa Clara University with a bachelor's in Computer Science and an emphasis in Cybersecurity.

 <!---
 Jaklees/Jaklees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.